equinor/ccs-scripts/docs/tutorials-resources.md

  ```yaml
  FORWARD_MODEL COPY_DIRECTORY(<FROM>=<STANDALONE_MODEL>,       <TO>=<RUNPATH>/eclipse/model/)
  ```
- 3. Other Files that need to be copied:
+ 3. Other Files that need to be copied: parameters.txt
- - parameters.txt file

- 4. Install and run custom job to execute local script to export 3d grid properties to roff files:
+ 4. Install and run custom job to execute local script to export 3d grid properties like zone information to roff files:
   ``` yaml
   INSTALL_JOB 3DGRID_TO_ROFF ../bin/jobs/3DGRID_TO_ROFF
   ```